gchumillas-dart/server-communication-example/README.md

 # Requirements

-You need to be familiar with PHP applications and have a LAMP server installed in your host (Linux + Apache 2 + MySQL + PHP).
+You need to be familiar with PHP applications and have a LAMP server installed in your host machine (Linux + Apache 2 + MySQL + PHP).
 Also install the [Dart SDK](https://www.dartlang.org/tools/sdk/) software and the [Dartium](https://www.dartlang.org/tools/dartium/) browser.
 You can follow the instrucctions of the next tutorial:

 https://github.com/soloproyectos-docs/google-dart